 China's President Xi visits Wuhan as number of new coronavirus cases tumbles

-Chinese President Xi Jinping visited Wuhan, the epicentre of the coronavirus outbreak, on Tuesday, the first time he has done so since the epidemic began and a sign that Beijing believes its control efforts are at a turning point, as new cases tumble.
+Chinese President Xi Jinping visited Wuhan the epicenter of the coronavirus outbreak on Tuesday, the first time he has done so since the epidemic began and a sign that Beijing believes its efforts to control the virus are working.

 "It is obvious that Xi could not have visited Wuhan earlier because the risk of him contracting the virus there was initially too high," Zhang Ming, a professor at Renmin University in Beijing, told Reuters.
 "He is there now to reap the harvest.
 His being there means the CCP (Communist Party of China) may declare victory against the virus soon," Zhang said.